wmsmacdonald/websocket-relay/README.md

 </script>
 ```

-Now you can freely send and receive data through the channel to the other client:
+Now you can freely send and receive data through the channel to the other browser client:
 ```html
 <script type="text/javascript">
 channel.send('hello world');